-Our fundamental nature is to aim for the best.
+Our fundamental nature, given by God, is to aim for the best.

 - God has also made us such that we are in a state of ignorance as to which particular actions our nature bounds us to accomplish. - Thus, we remain in a state of (epistemic) indifference we could act otherwise in principle even if it is certain that we will act in some way.
+So, we are making choices, and are responsible for these choices

-→ We may not be responsible for the fact that whatever happens in fact does happen, but we are responsible for deciding and acting the way we do, which is another way to say that we are responsible for our choices.
+We may not be responsible for the fact that whatever happens in fact does happen, but we are responsible for deciding and acting the way we do, which is another way to say that we are responsible for our choices.

 Does this solve the problem of responsibility?
-Is not God responsible for making you real in the first place?